-So coffee has a number of short-term benefits for students
+Good news: coffee has a number of short-term benefits for students

-It’s even been suggested that caffeine helps consolidate memory, which means drinking coffee while studying could help form stronger long-term memories.
+Fun fact: It’s even been suggested that caffeine helps consolidate memory, which means drinking coffee while studying could help form stronger long-term memories.
 It’s a pretty wild idea – though don’t see it as a silver bullet to solve all your learning problems, remember to practice good memorisation strategy at all times.